t-data-h/trino-on-k8s/hive-metastore/resources/nginx/README-nginx.md

 Exposing the hive-metatore with NGINX
 =====================================

-This is typically not recommended due to the lack of security around direct connections to the hive-metastore.
+This is not recommended due to the lack of security around direct connections to the hive-metastore.

 ## Configuring NGINX for TCP

-By default, NGINX is configure only for http(s) protocols, but TCP can be enabled with the following steps:
+By default, NGINX is configured only for http(s) protocols, but TCP can be enabled with the following steps:

 - The nginx *Service* object must be updated to include the tcp port.